eMediaLab/GitTips/ReadMe.md

 # Helpful things to know...

-### Customize Git Settings
+### Begin with Customization
-Git user settings are stored in multiple locations: **Global**, **Local**, and **System**.
-To get the most out of Git, take some time to customize your settings.
+To get the most out of Git, take some time to customize your git config settings.
+These user preference settings (configuration or "config" files) are stored in multiple locations:

+**Local:** Settings only available to the current project**
+**Global:** Settings apply for any repository for the current user
+**System:** Settings apply to all user accounts

 For detailed info on customization, visit [git-scm.com](https://git-scm.com/book/en/v2/Customizing-Git-Git-Configuration).

-## Quick Commands
+**Note** **The "current project" is the repository you are currently pointing to in Terminal: [pwd](https://www.git-tower.com/learn/git/ebook/en/command-line/appendix/command-line-101)

+## How to Customize Settings

 **List Configs...**
-Commands to pull up each individual git config settings...
+These commands will pull up and list your current git config settings...

 ```
 git config --global -l    // Global